guard/listen/README.md

 * Detects file modification, addition and removal.
 * Checksum comparison for modifications made under the same second.
 * Allows supplying regexp-patterns to ignore and filter paths for better results.
-* Tested on MRI Ruby 1.9.3, 2.0.0 and the latest version of JRuby & Rubinius via [travis-ci](http://travis-ci.org/guard/listen).
+* Tested on all Ruby environments via [travis-ci](http://travis-ci.org/guard/listen).

 ## Install